Table of Contents

 Look at a gazelle’s hindquarters- glutes and thighs are jammed into a big ball with a super long tendon at the bottom that goes down to the hoof.
-This ball contracts and the gazelle explodes away.
+This ball contracts, and the gazelle explodes away.

 Sprinters have ball-shaped muscles.
 Mike Tyson had shoulders like bowling balls.
 Deliberate lengthening of these muscles is done; why?
 Likewise, over-healthy eating isn’t necessarily good for performance.

-Usain Bolt’s training group includes the two fastest men in world history (Bolt 9.58 and Blake at 9.69) and many other big names, and they eat jerk chicken and McDonald’s and curry all the time.
+Usain Bolt’s training group includes the two fastest men in world history (Bolt at 9.58 and Blake at 9.69) and many other big names, and they eat jerk chicken and McDonald’s and curry all the time.
 When I have seen athletes do diets such as removing chocolate or giving up fast food, their times usually suffer!

 Find the diet that your body needs for maximal sprint performance, not what the local bench press expert tells you from what he read online once by a guy who only does leg day once a year who heard it from his doctor who didn’t get any nutrition training during his education (UK doctors receive about 20 minutes in their entire education).